 At St Philip’s, Religious Education is taught every week and visits from the local clergy are encouraged.
 Our local vicar, Reverend Lorelli Hilliard plays an active role on our school community and supports our worship and Religious Education lessons within school.

-Evidence of work in Religious Education can be found in children’s RE books, on wall displays, in collective worship, and in the way both children and adults treat and respect each other.
+Evidence of work in Religious Education can be found in children’s RE books, on wall displays, in collective worship, in class worship and in the way both children and adults treat and respect each other.
 Each class have their own floor book that they begin in KS1 which moves up with them as they grow so that they can reflect on their spiritual journey throughout their years at St Philip's.
 Each year, we also design and create our own class crosses along with a supporting biblical verse, which helps to create unity and strengthens our ethos of working together.
 These can also be found on our class pages.